Jungwon/d3licia/README.md

 * timestamp (optionnal, default false) is set to true when x axis values are timestamps.
 This will transform timestamps to corresponding dates for x labels
 * xticks (optionnal, default 10) is the number of x ticks you want to show
 * yticks (optionnal, default 10) idem for y axis
+* margin (optionnal, default 20) is the margin size on sides of chart.
+In this margin will be shown axis and axis labels
 * timeFromat (optionnal) is the format to show timestamp dates (see d3 format for more informations)